 You need a group of allies to convince your boss that you need this specific tool.
 It would be the ultimate persuasion technique if you can say the team has tested it and unanimously agrees that it’s a game-changer.

-A lot of managers think switching or implementing new software is time-consuming, involving a high level of technical expertise.
-Moreover, just the thought of files and documents getting lost or processes coming to a halt sends shivers down their spine!
+A lot of managers think switching or implementing new software is time-consuming, and involves a high level of technical expertise.
+Just the thought of files and documents getting lost or processes coming to a halt sends shivers down their spine!

 Determine beforehand how files will be transferred, and how you can make sure the workflow won’t be disturbed for example.